DataDog/hiring-engineers/answers.md

 2) Added ```"DataDogStatsD::histogram('web.render_time', 15, array('tagname' => 'support'));"```

-3) Added the "support" tag to the infrustructure of the VPS being used.
+3) Added the "support" tag to the infrustructure on datadog of the VPS being used.
 This could be utilized across multiple VPS via the "support" tag.

 4) Added "page" to webpage view metric.